jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

     ##   <chr>              <dbl>
     ## 1 Argentina          2172.

+Outstanding outlier detection!
+It looks like Argentina has a substantially higher amount of CO<sub>2</sub> emissions per person than other countries in the world.

 # 2. Random Numbers and Probability

 In this chapter, you’ll learn how to generate random samples and measure